 Get seven to nine hours of sleep each night.
 Eat healthy foods that provide energy and the nutrients your body needs to function at its best.
 Take breaks to refresh.
 Take vacations to recover and rejuvenate.
 Take time for yourself whether it’s a spa day, painting class, romance novel, sport, or dining at the new it restaurant.
 Entrepreneurs have the tendency to think every dollar that comes in has to go back into building their business.
 The problem with that thinking is in building a great business, you could also be building a life you don’t want to be living.
-Self-care is essential to your long-term success.
+Self-care is essential to your long-term success both personally and professionally.

 7. Don’t Overcommit

 When you declare a fresh start, you’re doing so from a place of optimism and the feeling that you can conquer the world.
 That’s wonderful but I warn you to be careful about saying yes to everything.
 It’s the easiest way to derail your success.
 Say no to others’ requests of your time if it doesn’t align with your goals or where you are currently in your business.
-Perhaps that partnership would serve you well but maybe this month isn’t the nest time to add it to your plate.
+Perhaps that partnership would serve you well but maybe this month isn’t the best time to add it to your plate.

 Say no to yourself.
 Sure, you love your Thursday nights out with your friends but they’re making you show up late and exhausted in your business each Friday.
 If you don’t want to eliminate them entirely, show some discipline and start peacing out an hour or two earlier.
 For activities that no longer serve you but have simply become routine, eliminate them.
 Also, delegate tasks that can be taught and don’t need to be done by you to make your task load more manageable.